 Logan: We both had a yearning to do something big.
 Honestly, just driving south was the coolest thing we could come up with.
 It was a goal we could rally behind.

-TCM: How did you go about planning a trip of this magnitude?
+How did you go about planning a trip of this magnitude?

 Above: The border of Chile and Argentina

-TCM: Before going on the trip, what did you need to figure out (passports, vaccinations, shipping, border crossings, etc.)?
+Before going on the trip, what did you need to figure out (passports, vaccinations, shipping, border crossings, etc.)?

 Brianna: The details were surprisingly easy to work out.
-One conversation with our doctor and about twenty pokes in the arm and we were good to go.
+One conversation with our doctor and about twenty pokes in the arm later, we were good to go.
 Visas and passports are a cinch for US citizens.
-Shipping around the Darien Gap and Central America border crossings are a whole different story, but with patience, and a smile, we got through them all without a scratch or a bribe.
+Shipping around the Darien Gap and Central America border crossings were a whole different story, but with patience, and a smile, we got through them all without a scratch or a bribe.